crowmagnumb/oathroll/README.md

 ## TODO

--   Add service to ensure bot is always running on beta after reboot.
 -   Vassal Module
     -   Try creating a Vassal modlue from scratch to see how that is done.
     -   Use github to store Vassal module for sharing with others.